bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 Following up on the math-y stuff from my `last post <link://slug/tensors-tensors-tensors>`__, I'm going to be taking a look at another concept that pops up in ML: manifolds.
-It's probably most well-known use in ML is the `manifold hypothesis <https://www.quora.com/What-is-the-Manifold-Hypothesis-in-Deep-Learning>`__.
+It is most well-known in ML for its use in the `manifold hypothesis <https://www.quora.com/What-is-the-Manifold-Hypothesis-in-Deep-Learning>`__.
 Manifolds belong to the branch of mathematics called topology and differential geometry.
-I'll be focusing more on the study of manifolds from the latter category, which fortunately is a bit less abstract and more intuitive than the former.
-As usual, I'll go through some intuition, definitions, and examples to help clarify the ideas without going too much into formalities.
+I'll be focusing more on the study of manifolds from the latter category, which fortunately is a bit less abstract, more well behaved, and more intuitive than the former.
+As usual, I'll go through some intuition, definitions, and examples to help clarify the ideas without going into too much depth or formalities.
 I hope you mani-like it!

 ..
 TEASER_END